digs1998/Calmpanion/README.md

 # TranquiliChat

-An interactive AI chatbot application powered by multiple language models (Gemini and Llama 3.3) with support for both text and speech input.
+An interactive AI chatbot application powered by multiple language models with support for both text and speech input.
 Work in progress for speech support, stay tuned!!

 ## Features